DS8793B An Introduction to Spiritual Formation

 3. Explore and evaluate personal experiences of engagement with classic spiritual disciplines.

-4. Articulate at a foundational level psychosocial and emotional markers necessary for healthy Christian leadership.
+4. Evaluate psychosocial and emotional markers necessary for spiritual maturity and healthy Christian ministry.

 5. Construct a model of spiritual formation for your ongoing personal and vocational development.